 As a CIBA licensed practitioner, you will:

 The License consists of the following 12 study units.
-For a list of the topics included within the 12 units Business Rescue License – Contents.

 The following event is awarded 17 CPD units in Business Rescue